hostbrook/laravel-dkim/README.md

 <p></p>

-# Laravel 9.x and 10.x DKIM signature
+# Laravel 9.x, 10.x and 11.x DKIM signature

-Sign all outgoing emails in Laravel 9.x and 10.x with a DKIM signature.
+Sign all outgoing emails in Laravel 9.x, 10.x and 11.x with a DKIM signature.

 > **IMPORTANT!** The package version that supports Laravel 10.x starts from 1.2.5

+> **IMPORTANT!** The package version that supports Laravel 11.x starts from 1.4

 ## Installation and setup